BouncingPixel/Node-Template-Basic-/README.md

 - `redirectOn401`
   The page to redirect to when a 401 (not authenticated) occurs and the request was not JSON.
 Defaults to `/login`.

+Optional:
+- noCaptcha:
+  - `nocaptchaSecret`
+    The secret, or API key, to use with nocaptcha validation.
+If not set, the captcha will be bypassed (always pass).
+  - `nocaptchaBypass`
+    True or false (boolean) to bypass the captcha.
+Useful for local environments without the need for captcha during testing.

 Heroku/Production (ENV variable) Only:
 - `NEW_RELIC_APP_NAME`
 - `NEW_RELIC_LICENSE_KEY`